 Will data be shared with third parties?

 Under certain circumstances, camera surveillance data will be shared with the local law enforcement agencies.
 Data will not be shared with any other third parties.

 What are your rights as a data subject?

 In accordance with the data protection laws as applicable, you may, among other things, have the right to:

-- demand restriction of the processing of personal data and
+- Demand restriction of the processing of personal data

 We ask that you contact the address stated above directly regarding the establishment of your rights as a data subject.

 Notwithstanding this, every data subject has the right to lodge a complaint with a supervisory authority if the data subject considers that the processing of personal data relating to them infringes the GDPR.
 The data subject can assert this right to a supervisory authority in the member state of their habitual residence, place of work or place of the alleged infringement.
 The competent supervisory authority in Hamburg is:

 The Hamburg Commissioner for Data Protection and Freedom of Information